 The more recent single bottom boats are known as "Admirals Cup" boats.
 There are separate prizes at most open meetings and the Championships for these types of Twelves so you don't have to own the latest designs to have competitive sailing and win prizes.

-To seriously campaign for the top slot at the Championships, you will need an double-bottomed self-draining design, as these are stiffer and lighter.
+To seriously campaign for the top slot at the Championships, you will need an double-bottomed self-draining design with a T-foil rudder, as these are stiffer and lighter.
 A carbon rig would be helpful but is not a pre-requisite.
 Carbon and glass foam sandwich hulls are equally competitive.
 Don't get too hung up on the designs, helm and crew performance will no doubt be the deciding factor.

 Now you know what consider have a look at the detailed design descriptions